int32at/log.js/README.md

 log.warn("this is a warning message");
 ```

-The following log levels are supported:
+The following log methods are supported:
 - `log.log`: log message
 - `log.info`: info message
 - `log.debug`: debug message